 - 3.1 APES 110 Code of Ethics for Professional Accountants is the conceptual framework and foundation on which all APESB pronouncements are based.
 Compliance with and application of the Code is fundamental to the professional behaviour of Members in Business.
 Non-compliance with the Code can lead to disciplinary proceedings being initiated by the Professional Body to which the Member belongs. - 3.2 Professional obligations and ethical requirements that Members in Business are required to comply with are based on the five fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour in the Code. - 3.3 The term Professional Services is defined in the Code as services requiring accountancy or related skills performed by a Member including accounting, auditing, taxation, management consulting and financial management services.
 Whilst a number of these services are typically performed by Members in Public Practice, services performed by Members in Business are also captured by the definition of Professional Services.
-Such services typically include those performed by financial accountants, tax accountants, financial analysts, management accountants, internal auditors and financial controllers. - 3.4 A Member in Business who provides Professional Services is required to comply with Section 100 Introduction and Fundamental Principles of the Code and relevant law or regulation. - 3.5 A Member in Business who provides Professional Services is required to comply with Part A General Application of the Code and Part C Members in Business including Section 100 Introduction and Fundamental Principles and any relevant law or regulation.
-Part C is specific to Members in Business and describes the application of the fundamental principles to some of the more commonly encountered commercial situations that may create threats to compliance with the fundamental principles.
-SC 6.7 4.
-Conceptual framework approach - 4.1 The environment in which SC 8 Members in Business operate may encounter situations that give rise to specific threats to compliance with the fundamental principles.
+Such services typically include those performed by financial accountants, tax accountants, financial analysts, management accountants, internal auditors and financial controllers. - 3.4 A Member in Business who provides Professional Services is required to comply with Section 100 Introduction and Fundamental Principles of the Code and relevant law or regulation. - 3.5 A Member in Business who provides Professional Services is required to comply with Part A - General Application of the Code and Part C - Members in Business.
+Part C is specific to Members in Business and describes the application of the fundamental principles to some of the more common commercial situations.
+4. Conceptual framework approach - 4.1 The environment in which Members in Business operate may give rise to specific threats to compliance with the fundamental principles.
 This Guidance Note uses the framework in the Code to assist Members in Business to identify, evaluate and respond to threats to compliance with the fundamental principles.
 Members in Business are required to implement safeguards to eliminate the threats or reduce them to an Acceptable Level so that compliance with the fundamental principles is not compromised.
 The Guidance Note provides a range of examples dealing with a variety of circumstances in which threats may arise and provides guidance on safeguards that may be adopted.
-Members in Business should use the framework to address ethical issues arising from their work at an early stage to enable them to adopt appropriate safeguards which are suitable to the circumstance. - 4.2 When considering their own circumstances situations that threaten compliance with the fundamental principles, Members in Business need to retain their objectivity and a should use the following structured approach to ethical decision making: - i.
-Gather the facts and identify the problem or threat SC 9, 13; - ii.
-Define Identify SC 9,13 the fundamental principles involved; - iii.
-Identify the affected parties; - iv.
-Determine whether established organisational procedures and conflict resolution resources exist to address the threat to compliance with the fundamental principles; SC 10,12 - Determine whether a procedure of conflict resolution exists within the organisation; - iv.v.
-Identify the relevant parties SC 11 who should be involved in the conflict resolution process; - -Discuss the ethical issue and the conflict with the relevant parties, and in accordance with the prescribed procedures evaluate the significance of the threats identified; - vi.vii.
-Consider courses of action and associated consequences; - viii.
-Consider whether to consult confidentially with external advisers such as SC 12 discussing the issue with an independent adviser, legal advisor and/or the Professional Body to which the Member belongs; - vii.ix.
-Consider whether to consult Those Charged with Governance SC 12; - Document all enquiries and conclusions reached; - viii.x.
-Decide on a preferred course of action; and - xi.
-Document all enquiries and conclusions reached SC 12; and - xii.
-Implement the appropriate course of action; in the event that the Member believes that the threat to compliance with the fundamental principles has not been satisfactorily resolved, the Member should determine whether it is appropriate to resign SC 12. - Implement the appropriate course of action.
+Members in Business should use the framework to address ethical issues arising from their work at an early stage to enable them to adopt appropriate safeguards which are suitable to the circumstance. - 4.2 When considering their own circumstances, Members in Business should use the following structured approach to ethical decision making: - Gather the facts and identify the problem; - > Define the fundamental principles involved; - Identify the affected parties; - > Determine whether a procedure of conflict resolution exists within the organisation; - Identify who should be involved in the conflict resolution process; - Discuss the ethical issue and the conflict with the relevant parties, in accordance with the prescribed procedures; - Consider courses of action and associated consequences; - Consider discussing the issue with an independent adviser, legal advisor and/or the Professional Body to which the Member belongs; - > Document all enquiries and conclusions reached; - > Decide on a preferred course of action; and - > Implement the appropriate course of action.